MSkall/Models/CTAN 452/README.md

-# Models From CSCI 452 Using Maya 2018
+# Models From CTAN 452 Using Maya 2018

 Contents of folders: